tvpollet/beautiful-jekyll/_pages/Meta-analysis_course.md

 ## Sessions.

-Note that you might require files to run .rmd, so please see the corresponding GitHub site.
+Note that you might require some additional files to run .rmd, so please see the corresponding GitHub site.

 Use the arrows to navigate the slides and press F for full screen in your browser.
 More shortcuts [here](https://github.com/hakimel/reveal.js/wiki/Keyboard-Shortcuts?)